Liza Maza: Biography

+Maza was born in San Pablo, Laguna.

 Maza got her Bachelor of Science in Business Economics degree from University of the Philippines Diliman in 1978.

 Maza has authored 18 bills and 24 resolutions as a Bayan Muna representative to the 12th Congress.
 As a representative of Gabriela Women's Party, she has authored 53 bills and 120 resolutions at the 13th and 14th Congress.
 The bills she authored that were passed as laws include the Rent Control Act of 2009 (RA 9653), The Juvenile Justice and Welfare Act of 2006 (RA 9344), Magna Carta of Women (RA 9710), Philippine Nursing Act (RA 9173), Anti-Torture Law (RA 9745) and the Anti-Violence in Women and Children Act (RA 9262), which she co-authored.
 She also authored Anti-Trafficking in Persons Act of 2003.

 On July 8, 2015, U.S. immigration authorities barred her from entering the U.S. to participate in a left-wing conference on U.S. activities in the Philippines.
 She has accused the U.S. of supporting human rights violations in the Philippines.
 She plans to file charges against the U.S. and Korean Airlines, the airline that she was supposed to have taken.

+In 2024, she announced her intention to run for the senate in the 2025 elections.
+On December 4, 2024, Maza and 74 others filed the second impeachment complaint against Vice President Sara Duterte, citing betrayal of public trust for her office's alleged misuse of confidential funds.